 First 5 Kern has put over $200 million into the community since our founding by Proposition 10 in 1998.
 The majority of those dollars were provided to programs that deliver key services for children and families.
-But operating a full program isn’t the only way to receive support.
+But operating a full, year-round program isn’t the only way to receive support.

 Each year, tens of thousands of dollars are awarded for hosting events, fundraisers and other means of raising awareness for issues that impact the youngest in our county.
 Events like fundraising dinners, educational conferences, community health fairs, family events, and car seat giveaways are great ways to show your support for young children and their families, and may be eligible to receive funding.